🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 Capped

-I realise that 10 cards may seem like a lot to keep track of, but once you learn the general heuristics, it’s really not as complicated as it seems.
+I realise that 11 cards may seem like a lot to keep track of (12 actually, if we count the Chocolate Visa which I’ll keep handy for donations and education), but once you learn the general heuristics, it’s really not as complicated as it seems.

 Also, if your monthly spending is more modest, it’s highly unlikely you’ll need all the cards shown above.
-Those spending <S$5,610 per month could get by with the following “minipack” that offers 4 mpd on almost everything, without the need to memorise categories.
+Those spending <S$5,610 per month (S$5,110 from 1 August 2025, with the nerf to the DBS Woman’s World Card) could use the following “minipack” to earn 4 mpd on almost everything, without the need to memorise specific categories.

 Card Spend Remarks